-Most healthy pregnant women with no risk factors for problems during
+Most healthy pregnant women with no risk factors for problems during labor or

 delivery have their babies vaginally.
-Still, the cesarean
+Still, the cesarean birth rate in the

-Public heath experts think that many c-sections are unnecessary.
-So it is important for pregnant women to get the facts about c-sections before they deliver.
+Public heath experts think that many c-sections are unnecessary, so it is important for pregnant women to get the facts about c-sections before they deliver.
 Women should find out what c-sections are, why they are performed, and the pros and cons of this surgery.

 What Are The Reasons For a C-Section?

 but most c-sections are done when unexpected problems happen during delivery.
 Even so, there are risks of delivering by c-section.
 Limited studies show that the benefits of having a c-section may outweigh the risks when:

-Can a Woman Choose to Have a C-Section (Patient
+Can a Woman Choose to Have a C-Section (Patient Requested C-Section)?